 Home based jobs in Europe or at one of our offices in France

-To meet increasing demand for its Embedded Linux, kernel and Android engineering services, Free Electrons is looking for developers:
+To meet increasing demand for its Embedded Linux, kernel and Android engineering services, Bootlin is looking for developers:

 With experience developing embedded Linux systems